 Related: Better Results at High ISO

-Conversely, if you want to photograph a portrait with a really blurry background, then aperture is going to be your first choice as this is the setting that gives you those gorgeous blurry backgrounds we all love.
-Once again with your ISO set to around 1-400, and presuming you have one subject that is facing the camera almost directly, start with f/2.8 which will get both eyes in acceptable focus, and will get you a beautifully blurred background.
+Conversely, if you want to photograph a portrait with a really blurry background, then aperture needs to be your first choice because it’s the setting that controls depth of field.
+Presuming you have one subject, set your ISO to around 100, and your aperture to f/3.5 which will get both eyes in acceptable focus.
 Set your shutter speed to no slower than 1/200, and take a test shot.
 If it’s too dark, increase your ISO.
 If it’s too light, increase your shutter speed.